Psoriasis and Itching: Managing the Itch | MyPsoriasisTeam

 Research shows that people with psoriasis fail to adhere to their treatment plans more than people with other chronic conditions.
 This is usually because they are dissatisfied with previous treatment outcomes.

-If you are not satisfied with your current psoriasis treatment plan, discuss it with your doctor, rather than stopping your treatment or changing it on your own.
+If you are not satisfied with your current psoriasis treatment plan, discuss it with your doctor instead of stopping your treatment or changing it on your own.
 Your doctor can recommend different options that might be a better fit with your goals and lifestyle.
 Work with your health care team to establish realistic expectations and treatment goals, and adjust treatment plans as needed in consultation with your doctors.

 Setting aside time for an effective and regular skin care regimen is one of the most important ways to control itch.
 Choosing the right products is an important step to good skin health.